Schedule a Consultation

 Facing criminal charges of any kind, including assault charges, can be an overwhelming and frightening experience.
 You’re likely feeling uncertain about your future and are looking for assistance in navigating the legal proceedings to come.
 During this challenging time, you deserve someone who will look out for your interests and work to protect your future.
 A Hempstead assault lawyer from the Law Office of Joseph Ruiz, PLLC, is here for you.

 The reality is that even if physical contact did not occur, you can still be charged with assault.
 These, unfortunately, common allegations can arise as a result of numerous kinds of actions deemed violent, threatening, or offensive.
-The state takes these cases seriously, and you need legal counsel and representation who takes your rights and freedoms just as seriously.
+The state takes these cases seriously, and you need criminal defense counsel and representation who takes your rights and freedoms just as seriously.

 In the state of Texas, assault that does not include any aggravating factors, such as the use of a deadly weapon, is considered “simple” assault.
 This type of assault can be broadly defined and can range from a bar fight to spitting at someone on the street.
 Under simple assault, the act of threatening someone without enacting physical contact can be considered assault.
 Simple assault can also be defined as: